hsemple/pythongis_tutorials/docs/source/intro_programs.rst

 **Hello World Program**

 Enter the line below in the Python development environment that you are working in and then run the code.
 You will have to look up how to run the code in the development environment in which you are working.
 Do not enter ">>>".
-That symbol is to indicate the Python's command prompt if there is one.
+That symbol indicates the Python's command prompt if there is one.

 >>> print('Hello, world!')